 IAS Free Mock Test 1 – UPSC Prelims 2020

 Aspirants can download the GS-I Mock Test for UPSC Prelims 2020 from the link provided below.
 This test should be taken up by the candidates offline in an examination kind of environment while they can set a timer for 2 hours.
-This offline test can be used by the candidate as per his/her comfort as there are candidates who sometimes prefer to write a test for revision purpose.
+This offline test can be used by the candidate as per his/her comfort as there are candidates who sometimes prefer to write a test for revision purposes.

 The President is elected by members of the electoral college consisting of: